Plancherel formula for $\mathrm{GL}_n(F)\backslash \mathrm{GL}_n(E)$ and applications to the Ichino-Ikeda and formal degree conjectures for unitary groups: Preliminaries

 \subsection{LF spaces, completed tensor products}

-In this paper, by a {\em topological vector space} (TVS) we always mean a Hausdorff locally convex topological vector space over $\C$.
-We refer the reader to \cite[Appendix A]{Beu1} for a Pr\'ecis on the basic notions of vector-valued integrals as well as smooth and analytic functions in TVS that we shall use extensively in this paper.
-If $E$ is a TVS, we will denote by $E'$ its continuous dual equipped with the strong topology (i.e. the topology of uniform convergence on bounded subsets).
+In this paper, by a {\em locally convex topological vector space} (LCTVS) we always mean a Hausdorff locally convex topological vector space over $\C$.
+If $V$ is a LCTVS, we will denote by $V'$ its continuous dual equipped with the weak topology (i.e. the topology of pointwise convergence).
+Let $V$ be a LCTVS.
+Recall that $V$ is said to be {\em quasi-complete} if every closed bounded subset of $V$ is complete and that a {\em total} subspace $H\subseteq V'$ is a subspace such that $\bigcap_{\lambda\in H} \Ker(\lambda)=\{ 0\}$.
+We will use the following basic notions extensively in this paper, for details we refer the reader to \cite[\S 1.3, \S 2]{Gr2}, \cite{Bou} or \cite[Appendix A]{Beu1}.

+\begin{itemize} \item Let $X$ be a $\sigma$-compact locally compact space and $dx$ be a Radon measure on $X$.
+Let $f:X\to V$ be a continuous function.
+We say that $f$ is {\em weakly integrable} if for every $\ell\in V'$ the function $x\in X\mapsto \ell(f(x))\in \C$ is integrable.
+If $f$ is weakly integrable, an integral of $f$ is an element $I\in V$ such that

+for every $\ell \in V'$.
+If an integral $I$ of $f$ exists it is unique and we will use the following notation for it

+We also say that $f$ is {\em absolutely integrable} or that the integral $\int_X f(x) dx$ {\em converges absolutely} if for every continuous seminorm $\lVert .\rVert_V$ on $V$, the function $x\in X\mapsto \lVert f(x)\rVert_V$ is integrable.
+An absolutely integrable function is automatically weakly integrable.
+Moreover if $V$ is quasi-complete, any continuous absolutely integrable function $f$ admits an integral in $V$ (cf. \cite[\S 1.3]{Gr2}) and for $I\in V$ to be the integral of $f$ it suffices to check that \eqref{eq integral TVS} is satisfied for $\ell$ in some total subspace $H\subset V'$.

+\item Let $M$ be a real smooth manifold and $f:M\to V$ be a function.
+We say that $f$ is {\em smooth} if it admits derivatives of all order in a strong sense (see \cite[\S 5.3]{Bou}).
+If $f$ is smooth and $D$ is a differential operator on $M$, we denote by $Df$ the function $M\to V$ obtained by applying $D$ to $f$.
+When $V$ is quasi-complete, $f$ is smooth if and only if it is weakly smooth i.e. for every $\ell\in V'$ the function $m\in M\mapsto \ell(f(m))\in \C$ is smooth.